c-cube/moonpool/README.md

 On OCaml 5, again using effect handlers, the module `Fork_join` implements the [fork-join model](https://en.wikipedia.org/wiki/Fork%E2%80%93join_model).
 It must run on a pool (using [Runner.run_async] or inside a future via [Fut.spawn]).

+It is generally better to use the work-stealing pool for workloads that rely on fork-join for better performance, because fork-join will tend to spawn lots of shorter tasks.

 ```ocaml
 # let rec select_sort arr i len =